 When a trust asset having a principal balance is purchased, its principal balance is passed through to the certificateholders on the distribution date immediately following the date of the purchase.
 The price to be paid for any trust asset that we purchase is calculated as set forth in the related trust documents.
 For a discussion of how purchases of trust assets may affect the performance of the SMBS certificates, see "RISK FACTORS-RISKS RELATING TO YIELD AND PREPAYMENT-We may withdraw some or all of the trust assets due to a breach of representations or warranties, accelerating the rate at which you receive your return of principal (or the rate at which the notional principal balance of the SMBS certificates is reduced)" in this prospectus.
+For a discussion of how purchases from MBS trusts of mortgage loans backing the trust assets may affect the performance of the subscience of the set assets may affect the performance of the set at which you receive your return of principal (or the rate at which the notional principal balance of the SMBS certificates is reduced)" in this prospectus.
 For a discussion of how purchases from MBS trusts of mortgage loans backing the trust assets may affect the performance of the certificates, see "RISK FACTORS-RISKS RELATING TO YIELD AND PREPAYMENT-We may require the purchase or require a third party seller to purchase some or all of the mortgage loans from the pool due to a breach of seller representations and warranties, accelerating the rate of principal payment on your certificates" in the Single-Family MBS Prospectus.